viking-saver/windows-itpro-docs/education/windows/take-tests-in-windows.md

 For this option, copy the assessment URL and open the web application <a href="https://aka.ms/create-a-take-a-test-link" target="_blank"><u>Customize your assessment URL</u></a>, where you can:

-- Paste the link to the assessment URL
+- Paste the link to the assessment URL.
-- Select the options you want to allow during the test
+- Select the options you want to allow during the test.
-- Generate the link by selecting the button Create link
+- Generate the link by selecting the button Create link.

 This is an ideal option for teachers who want to create a link to a specific assessment and share it with students using OneNote, for example.